How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Classifying Caps

-By Corollary~\ref{disjoint-triples} we know that the two sets of triples are disjoint from each other, so we have five distinct elements of $S$ whose sum, an affine combination, is an element of $S$.
-This contradicts the assumption that $S$ is affinely independent, so it must be that $k = 1$. \end{proof}
+By Corollary~\ref{disjoint-triples}, the two sets of triples are disjoint, so we have five distinct elements of $S$ whose sum is an element of $S$.
+This contradicts the assumption that $S$ is affinely independent, so it must be that $m = 1$. \end{proof} \end{proposition}

-To see that affine independence is not necessary for a cap, consider following example.
+To see that affine independence is not a necessary condition to be a cap, we have the following example.